 #9 Use Natural Household Cleaners

 Chemical, antibacterial household cleaners may leave your home surfaces clear of bacteria, but this is actually not what is best for your health.
-These chemicals not only kill harmful bacteria, but the beneficial bacteria, too.
+These chemicals not only kill harmful bacteria but beneficial bacteria, too.
 Exposure to naturally occurring bacteria is actually vital to building a strong microbiome and immune system.

 Studies have found that parents who suck their baby’s pacifiers to clean them, for example, benefited their child’s gut bacteria more than the parents who boiled the pacifiers in water.
-These kids receive important immune stimulation from the microbes in their parents saliva.
+These kids receive important immune stimulation from the microbes in their parent’s saliva.
 (38)

-Children who grow up around pets are less likely to develop allergies because of exposure to certain pet-related bacteria strains like L. johnsonii, which is an essential strain for a healthy gastrointestinal tract.
-(39)
+Children who grow up around pets are less likely to develop allergies because of exposure to certain pet-related bacteria strains like L. Johnsonii, which is an essential strain for a healthy gastrointestinal tract.Β (39)

-Another motivation for ditching conventional household chemicals: recent research has found that that inhaling them consistently over the years can be as damaging to your health as smoking!
+Another motivation for ditching conventional household chemicals: recent research has found that inhaling them consistently over the years can be as damaging to your health as smoking!
 (40)

 #10 Get Outside & Get Dirty